dsgrid/dsgrid-project-StandardScenarios/tempo_project/README.md

 Analogous to the dataset, the files referenced by the dimension definitions generally live in the [project's dimensions folder](https://github.com/dsgrid/dsgrid-project-StandardScenarios/tree/main/tempo_project/dimensions).

-When dataset and project dimensions don't match for a given dimension type, the *dataset contributor* must provide a mapping file *unless the dimension type in question is a Time type*, in which case dsgrid handles the transformations programmatically.
+When dataset and project dimensions don't match for a given dimension type, the *dataset contributor* must provide a [*Dimension Mapping*](https://dsgrid.github.io/dsgrid/explanations/components/dimension_mappings.html) file *unless the dimension type in question is a Time type*, in which case dsgrid handles the transformations programmatically.
 In this project, the dataset provides mapping files ([dimension_mappings.json5](https://github.com/dsgrid/dsgrid-project-StandardScenarios/blob/main/tempo_project/dataset/dimension_mappings.json5), [dimension_mappings folder](https://github.com/dsgrid/dsgrid-project-StandardScenarios/tree/main/tempo_project/dataset/dimension_mappings)) for:
 - `model_year`: Drop data for historical years
 - `geography`: Map vintage 2018 counties into vintage 2020 counties
 - `metric`: Map the different labels used to indicate L1&L2 and DCFC together.
 (For example, the dataset uses the id `L1andL2` while the project uses the id `electricity_ev_l1l2`.)

 And dsgrid translates TEMPO's representative week data into 8784 profiles that account for day of week, each geography's time zone, and daylight savings time.

-dsgrid projects also enable [queries](https://dsgrid.github.io/dsgrid/tutorials/query_project.html), which start by mapping datasets to the project's base dimensions and then perform user-specified mapping, filtering, aggregation, and sorting operations.
+dsgrid projects also enable [Queries](https://dsgrid.github.io/dsgrid/tutorials/query_project.html), which start by mapping datasets to the project's base dimensions and then perform user-specified mapping, filtering, aggregation, and sorting operations.
 Outputs can of course use the project's base dimensions, but they can also make use of *Supplemental Dimensions*.
 The available supplemental dimensions are outlined in the `subset_dimensions` and `supplemental_dimensions` portions of the `project.json5` file, which refer to .csv files in the [dimensions/subset](https://github.com/dsgrid/dsgrid-project-StandardScenarios/tree/main/tempo_project/dimensions/subset) and [dimensions/supplemental](https://github.com/dsgrid/dsgrid-project-StandardScenarios/tree/main/tempo_project/dimensions/supplemental) folders.
 Regular *Supplemental Dimensions* and their [associated mapings](https://github.com/dsgrid/dsgrid-project-StandardScenarios/tree/main/tempo_project/dimension_mappings/base_to_supplemental) work analogously to dataset dimensions and their mappings. *Subset Dimensions* are simple alternative groupings of the project's base dimensions.
 Each subset dimension is defined in one file that maps each base dimension record of the given dimension type to a specific *Subset Dimension Selector* which functions as an element of the overall supplemental dimension and can also be used on its own to select or refer to specific slices of data.

-The data published on OEDI makes use of the following supplemental dimensions:
+The data published on OEDI make use of the following supplemental dimensions:
 - `metric`:
     - Subset dimension `end_uses_by_fuel_type`, which [maps](https://github.com/dsgrid/dsgrid-project-StandardScenarios/blob/main/tempo_project/dimensions/subset/enduses_by_fuel_type.csv) all energy use into `electricity_end_uses`
 - `subsector`: